+GDPR compliance is an essential factor for many companies when utilizing a visitor management platform.
+AskCody offers different settings in Visitor Management that allow you to respond to GDPR requirements according to your needs and context.
 Through a mix of existing and new features, we have you covered.
-We offer different settings that allow you to respond to GDPR requirements according to your needs and context.
-To make it easier to decide, here’s a short summary of actions to take.
+To make it easier to decide, here’s a summary of actions to take.

 GDPR asks organizations that store and process data to only use the amount of data that is sufficient for the purpose of the operations.
 This is called data minimization.
 Between AskCody and you, the client, we are already covered in the DPA based on the Data processing instructions: Purposes and subject matter.
 But, for your external visitors that enter your company, there are things you must do as well to comply.